The Traits Necessary to be a University President

-John Kroger, of INSIDE HigherED, has argued that “a university president may need significantly greater leadership skills to achieve good outcomes than leaders in other contexts” (Kroger, 2018).
+John Kroger of INSIDE HigherED has argued that “a university president may need significantly greater leadership skills to achieve good outcomes than leaders in other contexts” (Kroger, 2018).
 His reasons include having “a large number of constituencies with very different interests, accompanied by unwieldy board structures and conflicting and vague governance rules.”
-Kroger suggests that the stated complexities make being a university president one of the hardest jobs you can have.
-He suggests that this is because it makes implementing decisions, agenda, or meaningful change exceedingly tricky.
+Kroger suggests that the stated complexities make being a university president one of the most challenging jobs you can have.
+He suggests that this is because it makes implementing decisions, agendas, or meaningful change exceedingly tricky.

 Herein, I present several lists provided by experts of what they believe are the necessary traits and behaviors required of university leadership.
 I will validate each list and demonstrate common themes between them.
 However, I will show that individually, the listings provided are incomplete.

 I will also demonstrate that individually, each list provides excellent insight and a better view of what a university should be looking for in its leadership.
 I will break down each trait and behavior and demonstrate why it is essential.
 And finally, I will show that the lists are better utilized collectively as a whole.